 He was a captain in the Picardie regiment.
-In 1669 he married Madeleine Laguide Meynier, a niece of Jean Talon, and by her he had six children.
+On 4 July 1669 in the parish of Saint-Barthélemy, at La Rochelle, he married Magdelaïne Laguide, a niece of Jean Talon, and by her he had six children.
 Through Talon’s influence he obtained the appointment as governor of Montreal from the seigneurs of the island, the Messieurs de Saint-Sulpice, succeeding Paul de Chomedey de Maisonneuve.

 In 1671 Perrot accompanied Rémy de Courcelle, the governor-general of the colony, to Lake Ontario to order the Iroquois to cease their assaults on the Indian tribes allied to the French and to abandon their announced intention to attack the French settlements.
 Courcelle’s audacious expedition achieved its aim and war was averted.
 The following year Perrot obtained a seigneurial grant of the large island located at the junction of the Ottawa and St. Lawrence rivers that today bears his name.
 He established a fur-trading post on the island, employed coureurs de bois, and forestalled the fur-traders of Montreal.
 Such ventures were forbidden by royal edicts governing the fur trade but when the inhabitants of Montreal protested against his actions, Perrot employed force to make them desist.